minyizhang/gitlearn/readme.txt

 Git is distributed version control system.
-Git is free software distributed unter GPL
+Git is free software distributed unter GPL.
+Git has a module index call stage.